docker/docs/content/manuals/engine/install/rhel.md

 ---
 description: Learn how to install Docker Engine on RHEL.
 These instructions cover the different installation methods, how to uninstall, and next steps.
-keywords: requirements, apt, installation, rhel, rpm, install, install docker engine, uninstall, upgrade, update
+keywords: requirements, dnf, installation, rhel, rpm, install, install docker engine, uninstall, upgrade, update
 title: Install Docker Engine on RHEL
 linkTitle: RHEL